lynnfaraday/aresmush.com/tutorials/manage/started.md

 ## Your Own Admin

-The Headwiz character is special, and should be reserved for special occasions.
+The [Headwiz character](/tutorials/install/next-steps.html#default-characters) is special, and should be reserved for rare occasions.
 Your first step should be creating your own personal admin character to use for everyday game activities.

 1. Create a character from the login screen.
 2. Log in and accept the terms of service.